UoB-COMSM0166/2025-group-17/README.md

 The main branch was always kept stable to ensure that we always had a functioning build available.
 GitHub’s protection features, including pull requests, allowed us to thoroughly review and test each other’s contributions before merging.
 This improved code quality helped prevent merge conflicts and maintained consistency in implementing features.

 Given the complexity of our game, which involved multiple interconnected game states, we adopted Notion as our project management tool.
-Notion enabled us to track progress on various tasks, delegate responsibilities, and visualize our workflow clearly.
+Notion enabled us to track progress on various tasks, delegate responsibilities, and visualise our workflow clearly.
 We divided work based on game modules and assigned responsibilities accordingly.
-In retrospect, we realized that we could have further broken down larger tasks into smaller sub-tasks—such as dividing the development of the shop state into UI design, game logic, and asset integration.
+In retrospect, we realised that we could have further broken down larger tasks into smaller sub-tasks—such as dividing the development of the shop state into UI design, game logic, and asset integration.
 This would have given us a more granular understanding of our progress and helped balance the workload more effectively.
 <!--![微信截图_20250412140536](https://github.com/user-attachments/assets/fc33d177-d199-4be4-b140-9c36fdd7c5b3)
 -->
 ![kanban.png](images/kanban.png) <br>